aniketkumar7/Sorting-in-C/README.md

 # Sorting Alogorithms in C Language

-This repository contains the source code of Sorting alogorithms in C Language.
+This repository contains the source code of Sorting Alogorithms in C Language.

 1. Bubble Sort.
 2. Seletion Sort.